-As great as it already is, Singapore is getting even better for tourists.
+As great as it already is, Garden City is getting even better for tourists.
 Bungee jumping has been introduced in what is considered to be one of the Asian Delights.
 Casinos have been opened as well, signaling that tourists are in for a bigger treat during their visits.

 Festivals capture the true color of Singapore

 Go for a Singapore tour around January 1 when the country kicks off the New Year with an absolute bang.
 There are fireworks and parties all over the island.
-Especially popular with tourists are the foam parties on the beaches of Singapore.
+Especially popular with tourists are the foam parties on the beaches.

 But the festival that steals the show is the Chinese New Year.
 The celebrations are colorful and energetic.
 Chingay, a parade on Orchard Road, brings to a close the long period of festivities.